silverfang-01/-Sales-Call-Copilot-RAG-over-Transcripts/README.md

-# 🎧 Sales Call Copilot — RAG over Transcripts
+# 🎧 Sales Call Copilot

 Turn raw sales-call transcripts into answers and summaries using retrieval-augmented generation (RAG) with a local ChromaDB.
 Works fully offline for retrieval, and optionally calls **Groq** for LLM-generated answers/summaries.